w3c/wot-testing/tools/vpn/vpn_softetherbridge.md

 % sudo netplan apply
 ```

-Now, we can link tap interface from SoftEther VPN to bridged interface (`br0`)
+Now, we can link the tap interface from the SoftEther VPN to the bridged interface (`br0`)

 that we created,

+Now, we can link the tap interface from the SoftEther VPN to the bridged interface (`br0`)

 ```
 % sudo brctl addif br0 svpn